ErikMcClure/bad-licenses/README.md

 * **[DON'T BE A DICK PUBLIC LICENSE](https://github.com/blackhole12/bad-licenses/blob/master/dbad-license.md)**

   Let's you do whatever you want so long as you aren't a dick.
-Gives several examples of dickish behavior that should be avoided, including "modifying the original work to contain harmful content" without specifying what "harmful" means.
+Gives several examples of dickish behavior including "modifying the original work to contain harmful content" without specifying what "harmful" means.
 [Source](https://github.com/philsturgeon/dbad)

 * **[Protected Free To Use Software License](https://github.com/blackhole12/bad-licenses/blob/master/PFTUS-license)**